Skip to main content

 The quality of the estate significantly impacts how students experience university life.
 Thoughtful design can make a big difference in areas such as arrival experiences, wayfinding, and the overall aesthetic and functionality of spaces.
 Clear navigation, modern facilities, and spaces that foster collaboration and engagement are key factors in creating a campus that feels both welcoming and purposeful.
 Considering the campus as a cohesive whole, ensuring that every building and outdoor space contributes positively to student life and aligns with the university’s identity is important.

 Creating a safe and welcoming campus environment is a fundamental part of the student experience.
 This goes beyond physical safety to include emotional wellbeing and inclusivity.
-Prioritising accessible design, 24/7/365 use, a choice of spaces for learning and socialising, and supportive environments makes all students feel welcome.
+Prioritising accessible and inclusive campus design, 24/7/365 use, a choice of spaces for learning and socialising, and supportive environments makes all students feel welcome.
 A well-designed campus encourages inclusivity through features such as well-lit pathways and clear signage, which are essential for fostering a secure atmosphere.
-It also plays a key role in promoting emotional safety, ensuring that students from all backgrounds and identities feel comfortable and valued.
+It also plays a key role in promoting wellbeing in university estates and emotional safety, ensuring that students from all backgrounds and identities feel comfortable and valued.

 relevant project examples